Spin (2021 film): Plot

-The mid-credits show that Sunday nights at the restaurant are now DJ nights, with DJ Rhea on the turntable; Watson and Molly have finally perfected their pizza drone project which now also serves food to the guests; Naomi and Arvind have been growing closer since the contest.
+The mid-credits scene shows that Sunday nights at the restaurant are now DJ nights, with DJ Rhea on the turntable; Watson and Molly have perfected their pizza drone project which now also serves food to the guests; Naomi and Arvind have been growing closer since the contest.
 Rhea is happy, having finally found what she wanted to do, and honoring her late mother.